risk-first/website/Evaluating-Risk.md

 - Third, as soon as you _publish a date_ it changes the expectations of the project (see [Student Syndrome](Scarcity-Risk#student-syndrome)).
 - Fourth, metrics get [misused](Map-And-Territory-Risk) and [gamed](Agency-Risk) (as we will see in a later chapter).

 Reality is messy.
 Dressing it up with numbers doesn't change that and you risk [fooling yourself](Map-And-Territory-Risk).
 If this is the case, is there any hope at all in what we're doing?
 Yes:   _forget precision_.
-You should, with experience be able to hold up two separate risks and answer the question, "is this one bigger than this one?"
+You should, with experience, be able to hold up two separate risks and answer the question, "is this one bigger than this one?"

-With that in mind, let's look at how we can meet reality [as fast and often as possible](Cadence).
+With that in mind, let's look at how we can meet reality [as fast and as often as possible](Cadence).